The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Swap Price Models

 for a random variable $U\sim \mathcal{U}[\tau_1, \tau_2]$.

-The impact of the Samuelson effect on the market price of risk as well as the swap price dynamics is illustrated in Figure \ref{fi:Vola_Swaps_TS_Different_lambdas}.
-The parameters are chosen as in Table \ref{tab:1} (see Chapter \ref{sec:numerics}).The exponential behavior of the market price becomes more pronounced the higher the Samuelson parameter $\lambda$.
-At terminal time, it is equal to $d_2(\frac{1}{12})$, which depends by definition on $\lambda$ (see Equation \eqref{eq:d1_d2} and Table \ref{tab:3}).
+The impact of the Samuelson effect on the market price of delivery risk as well as the swap price and volatility dynamics is illustrated in Figure \ref{fi:Vola_Swaps_TS_Different_lambdas}.
+The parameters are chosen as in Tables \ref{tab:1} and \ref{tab:1_Samuelson} (see Section \ref{sec:SimComp}).
+The exponential behavior of the market price becomes more pronounced the higher the Samuelson parameter $\lambda$ since $d_2(\frac{1}{12})$ increases (see Figure \ref{fi:Vola_Swaps_TS_Different_lambdas} (c) and Table \ref{tab:1_Samuelson}).
+At terminal time, it is equal to $-d_2(\frac{1}{12})\sqrt{\nu(\tau_1)}$, which depends by definition on $\lambda$ (see Equation \eqref{eq:b1samuelson} and Table \ref{tab:3}).
 Moreover, we clearly observe the Samuelson effect within the swap price evolution.
-The higher the Samuelson parameter, the smaller the variance of the Samuelson effect (see Table \ref{tab:3}), and thus the smaller the swap's variance (see Figure \ref{fi:Vola_Swaps_TS_Different_lambdas}).
-However, the closer we reach the expiration date, the higher the swap price volatility.
+The higher the Samuelson parameter, the smaller the expectation of the Samuelson effect, $d_1(\frac{1}{12})$, and the higher the variance of the Samuelson effect (see Table \ref{tab:3}).
+Hence, with increasing Samuelson parameter, the swap's volatility becomes lower.
+However, the closer we reach the expiration date, the higher the swap price volatility (see Figures \ref{fi:Vola_Swaps_TS_Different_lambdas} (a) and \ref{fi:Vola_Swaps_TS_Different_lambdas} (b)).